TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 *   VIT Users hereby acknowledge that Tube8 has no method of recovering such associated information in the event that such information is lost, misplaced, forgotten, or otherwise caused to be unavailable to any user.
 VIT Users hereby recognizes that Tube8 doesn’t control the VIT Platform and shall incur no responsibility whatsoever in the event of any loss (whether such loss is of material value, opportunity value, or of any other nature) resulting from misuse or malfunction of the VIT Wallet.
 *   Moreover, each VIT User personally assumes the risk of total or partial loss of digital assets stored on the VIT Wallet (with possible risks existing due to factors that are both inside and outside of the VIT User’s control) and as such, VIT Users agree to take the appropriate precautions in their use of the VIT Wallet, in accordance with their knowledge and expertise with cryptocurrency assets (and their associated storage methods), the VIT User’s won risk tolerance, and any other relevant factors.

-*   **Submit.** Each VIT User will be able to submit its videos uploaded on Tube8 on the VIT Platform (the “**VIT Content**”) by simply clicking the Tokken button.
-All VIT Content will be identified with the VIT logo.
 *   **Interact.** Each VIT User will be able to interact (liking and/or commenting, each an “**Interaction**”) with all VIT Content or other VIT User’s comments.
 *   **Use Power.** Each Interaction will use a VIT User-selected amount of “ **Power**” – ranging from 10% to 100% of the daily available Power, therefore limiting the amount of Interactions each VIT User can use each day.
 The more Power is used on a single Interaction, the bigger the potential reward could be.
-*   **Get Rewarded.** Each Interaction from a VIT User with any VIT Content will be rewarded with VIT to both the interacting VIT User and the VIT User that uploaded the VIT Content, depending on various aspects, notably:
+*   **Get Rewarded.** Each Interaction from a VIT User with any VIT Content will be rewarded with VIT to the interacting VIT User, depending on various aspects, notably:

 *   The Power each VIT User used. and
 *   The popularity of VIT User’s Interactions (for example: many ‘likes’ and comments on a VIT User’s comment or videos).